Niranjanee2362/Coding-assessment-l2-Boilerplate-code/Readme.md

 # Responsive Product Tabs
-I thank you for providing me with an opportunity to appear for this test and allow me to challenge myself.
+Here is the deployed version of the project: [Project Link](https://marmeto-task-niranjanee.netlify.app/) I thank you for providing me with an opportunity to appear for this test and allow me to challenge myself.
 I thouroughly enjoyes taking up this assessment.

 ## Features